+Results presented in this report are developed using the actuarial assumptions and methods disclosed in this report.
 Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; changes in economic or demographic assumptions; increases or decreases expected as part of the natural operation of the methodology used for these measurements (such as the end of an amortization period or additional cost or contribution requirements based on the plan's funded status); and changes in plan provisions or applicable law.
-Due to the limited scope of the actuary's assignment, the actuary did not perform an analysis of the potential range of such future measurements.
+This report does not include a robust assessment of the risks of future experience not meeting the actuarial assumptions.
+Additional assessment of risks was outside the scope of this assignment.
+We encourage a review and assessment of the investment and other significant risks that may have a material effect on the plan's financial condition.

-The findings in this report are based on data and other information through December 31, 2019.
-The valuation was based upon information furnished by Bay County and BABH, concerning retiree health benefits, financial transactions, plan provisions and active members, terminated members, retirees and beneficiaries.
-We checked for internal reasonability and year-to-year consistency with the last valuation, but did not audit the data.
+The findings in this report are based on information furnished by Bay County and BABH concerning retiree health care benefits, financial transactions, plan provisions and active members, terminated members, retirees and beneficiaries.
+We checked for internal reasonability and year-to-year consistency, but did not audit the data.
 We are not responsible for the accuracy or completeness of the information provided by Bay County and BABH.

 This report was prepared using assumptions adopted by the Board.
 All actuarial assumptions used in this report are reasonable for the purposes of this valuation.
-Additional information about the actuarial assumptions is included in the section of this report entitled Actuarial Cost Methods and Actuarial Assumptions.
+All actuarial assumptions and methods used in the valuation follow the guidance in the applicable Actuarial Standards of Practice.
+Additional information about the actuarial assumptions is included in the section of this report titled Actuarial Cost Methods and Actuarial Assumptions.